The most important command of Jesus in the book of Saint John the Apostle

 - John 15:10 “Keep my commands to remain in my love.”

 - John 15:12 “My command: Love each other as I loved you.”

 How do we bear fruit?

 We bear fruits when we remain in Jesus.
 To remain in Christ means we have to keep His command (v10).
 Hence, He gave a NEW command: “Love your enemies, do good to those who persecute you” (John 15:12; Matthew 5:54)

 “My command is this: Love each other as I have loved you.”

 A Christian bears the fruit of love

 It is impossible to love the unlovable.
 We can’t do it on our own.
 The reason we must ask God is for the heart to love others.
-The problem, “… we do not ask God and do not receive because of wrong motives” (James 4:2-3).
+The problem is “… we do not ask God and do not receive because of wrong motives” (James 4:2-3).

 Little children, I am with you a little while longer.
 You will seek Me, and as I said to the Jews, now I also say to you, ‘Where I am going, you cannot come.’

-A new commandment I give to you, that you love one another, even as I have loved you, that you also love one another.
-By this, all men will know that you are My disciples if you have a love for one another.”
+I give you a new commandment: that you love one another, even as I have loved you, that you also love one another.
+By this, all men will know you are My disciples if you love one another.”